Psychedelic therapy: In depressive and anxiety disorders

-In 2019, the FDA approved the use of esketamine for intranasal use for major depressive disorder (MDD), and treatment-resistant depression (TRD), in conjunction with an oral antidepressant.
+In 2019, the FDA approved the use of esketamine for intranasal use for major depressive disorder (MDD) and treatment-resistant depression (TRD), in conjunction with an oral antidepressant.

 Also in 2019, the FDA granted "breakthrough therapy" status to psilocybin for treatment-resistant depression and major depressive disorder in order to hasten the process for potential regulatory approval.
 The designation of "breakthrough therapy" fast-tracks the study of drugs where preliminary clinical evidence shows that they could be substantially more effective than therapies that are already available.
+A 2024 meta-analysis of randomized controlled trials of treatment of depression with psilocybin therapy found that it provides antidepressant effects significantly above placebo.

-Studies on the clinical effects of ayahuasca have found significant antidepressant and anxiolytic effects, leading to calls for further research to overcome methodological limitations in the existing studies.
+Studies on the clinical effects of ayahuasca have found significant antidepressant and anxiety-reducing effects, leading to calls for further research to overcome methodological limitations in the existing studies.